Local Diffusion Models and Phases of Data Distributions

-We remark that our work is inspired by the recent advances in understanding the local recovery channels and phases in open quantum systems \cite{sang_statbility_2025}.
-For mixed states, the local reversibility is implemented by the continuous-time Petz map \cite{petz_sufficient_1986, mark_quantum_2016, junge_universal_2018, kwon_reversing_2022, sang_statbility_2025}.
-In fact, we further prove that when acting on fully decohered diagonal states, the continuous-time Petz map is exactly reduced to the diffusion model.
+We remark that our proof techniques are inspired by the recent advances in understanding the local recovery channels and phases of matters in open quantum systems \cite{sang_statbility_2025}.
+Unsurprisingly, we can show that the local reversibility of classical data distributions can be derived by taking the decoherence limit of the local reversibility of quantum mixed states.
 This establishes a fundamental classical-quantum correspondence between these two concepts.

 The discovery of data phase transitions opens up new directions for both theoretical understanding and practical engineering of diffusion models.
 From a physics perspective, this introduces a new domain to explore phases of matter, classification of phases, and universality classes of phase transitions.
 From a machine learning perspective, locality and phase transitions emerge as intrinsic structures of data that neural networks can utilize.
 This also may help explain attributes such as creativity and generalization \cite{kamb2024analytic}, which underlie the success of diffusion models.
 Looking forward, we also hope that this work could stimulate more discussions around the physical principles behind generative artificial intelligence.